JoeKlaus/CarFinder/Database/README.md

 ```

 ### Create the Buyers Table
-This will store potential Buyers' username and password, along with basic contact information.
+This will store potential Buyers' usernames and passwords, along with basic contact information.

 ```sql
 CREATE TABLE Buyers